Hamburger Menu

 DeFi tokens are used, as the name suggests, for decentralised finance.
 These are used to power apps and services that can be used to transact on the apps.

 For the most part, DeFi tokens are built on the Ethereum blockchain.
 These tokens can be used to engage in banking and investing.
-This can be done for both traditional assets that have been tokenized and for blockchain-related assets.
+This can be done for both traditional assets that have been tokenised and for blockchain-related assets.

 5. Non-fungible tokens